LURE TESTING & USER FEEDBACK

 NEW SALMON AND STEELHEAD TROLLING AND PLUNKING LURE:

 Well, the results are in.
-This lure is a winner!
-Opening day of plunking for Chinook on the Snake River we caught 6 fish in under an hour on 6 of the 7 poles rigged with it!
+The Top Prop lure is a winner!
+Opening day of plunking for Spring Chinook on the Snake River, we caught 6 fish in under an hour on 6 of the 7 poles rigged with it!
 For more information on this lure, click on the plunking lure link below.

 FALL STEELHEAD: September, 2020.